Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Introduction

+To demonstrate these results, we technically derive the optimal CHSH value $C_{\rm opt}$ (see \eqref{eq:optCHSH}) that can be attained by some local model, and establish the lower and upper bounds of $C_{\rm opt}$ with given measurement dependence $M$ and hiddenness $H$ (Propositions \ref{Thm:LB} and \ref{Thm:LUB}).
+While the upper bound gives the new trade-off relation mentioned above, the lower bound also gives a quantitative estimate of the fact that the violation of Bell-CHSH inequality can still be explained by a local hidden variable model if we relax the measurement independence assumption.

-This paper is organized as follows.
-In Sec.~\ref{sec:HVM}, a hidden variable model is briefly reviewed where the measure for hiddenness $H$ is introduced.
-In Sec.~\ref{sec:RBI}, we show a relaxed Bell inequality as a tradeoff relation with the measurement dependence and the hiddenness.
-In Sec.~\ref{sec:Tightness}, we construct tight models which attains the equality and in Sec.~\ref{sec:CD} we conclude this paper.
+This paper is organized as follows: In Sec.~\ref{sec:HVM}, we provide a brief introduction of hidden variable theory and the measure for hiddenness.
+In Sec.~\ref{sec:RBI}, we show a relaxed Bell inequality as a trade-off relation with the measurement dependence and hiddenness.
+In Sec.~\ref{sec:Tightness}, we construct tight models that attain the equality.
+Finally, in Sec.~\ref{sec:CD}, we present our conclusion and discussion.